|

 SOYBEANS:

-pressure eases.
-Meal is flat to 1.00 lower and oil is 145 to 155 points higher.
+the week.
+Meal is flat to 1.00 lower and oil is 10 to 20 points lower.
+On the

-area the next level up.
+the next level of resistance.

 WHEAT: